-Unless you are purchasing tickets to events in New South Wales from 1 June 2018, be aware that the price you may pay for the ticket could be significantly above or below the original value of the ticket.
+Unless you are purchasing tickets to events in New South Wales, be aware that the price you may pay for the ticket could be significantly above or below the original value of the ticket.
 The original value is generally easy to find on the official ticket seller website and can be a good comparison tool.

 Some ticket resellers charge fees in addition to the cost of the event ticket.
 Be aware that these fees may be added to the cost of your ticket before you check out.